matter-labs/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-vyper-verify.md

 #### Constructor arguments

-If your contract was deployed with the specific constructor arguments, you need to specify them when running the verify task.
+If your contract was deployed with specific constructor arguments, you need to specify them when running the verify task.
 For example:

 ```sh
 yarn hardhat vyper:verify --network testnet 0x7cf08341524AAF292255F3ecD435f8EE1a910AbF "Hi there!"
 ```

-If your constructor takes a complex argument list, you can write a separate javascript module to export it.
+If your constructor takes a complex argument list, you can write a separate Javascript module to export it.
 For example, create an `arguments.js` file with the following structure:

 ```typescript
 module.exports = [